gofork-org/goFork/README.md

 ```

-Note: in this style, the '{' at the beginning of the line needs to be followed by a space
+Note: in this style, the '{' at the beginning of the line needs to be followed by a space or a tab